uber-go/gopatch/README.md

 # Not a description comment
 ```

-#### Usage during diff mode
+#### Usage during diff and print-only mode
-When diff mode is turned on by the '-d' flag we also display the
+When diff or print-only mode is turned on by the '-d' or '--print-only' flag respectively we also display the
 description/title comments of only the applied patches to help
 the user understand what the patches do.
+The comments are printed to stderr

 ```shell
 $ gopatch -d -p ~/s1028.patch testdata/test_files/diff_example/error.go